planet-a-ventures/affinity-node/README.md

 Pre-commit hooks are managed by Nix.
 Once you run your commit, it will analyze the changes and run required hooks.

-### Direnv

-This repo is [direnv](https://direnv.net/)-enabled.
-If you have Nix and direnv on your system, you can ignore any `nix develop --command` prefixes and just work in the folder as if you were inside the nix flake environment.
-This is the recommended way, as it greatly simplifies the handling of dev tasks and pre-commit checks.